Effects of Self-Interaction and of an Ideal Gas in Binary Mergers of Bosonic Dark Matter Cores: Introduction

 On the other hand, coupling the bosons to an ideal gas adds an additional energy-exchange channel.
 During a merger, part of the bosons' kinetic energy may be transferred to the gas component through drag or dissipation, altering the amount of mass expelled into the halo.
 Conversely, shock heating and pressure gradients in the gas may perturb the merged core and enhance mass loss.
 These effects are unexplored in controlled GPP$+$gas simulations, and are astrophysically motivated by environments where baryonic or thermal components coexist with the dark matter core \cite{FermionBosoStars2024}.

-We therefore address the following analysis: How the final-to-initial core mass ratio \( M_{c,\mathrm{final}} / M_{c,\mathrm{init}} \) depends on the self-interaction strength \( g \) and on the presence of an ideal gas.
+We therefore address the analysis of how the final-to-initial core mass ratio \( M_{c,\mathrm{final}} / M_{c,\mathrm{init}} \) depends on the self-interaction strength \( g \) and on the presence of an ideal gas.
 For this, we perform 3D simulations of binary mergers of stationary solutions, in the first case of solitonic solutions with self-interaction.
-In the second case, we merge Newtonian Fermion-Boson Stars (FBS) \cite{Alvarez_Rios_2023}, that is, stationary solutions of the Schr\"odinger-Newton-Euler system of equations, which are the Newtonian version of the stationary solutions of Einstein's equations sourced by a Complex Scalar Field minimally coupled to a perfect fluid \cite{HENRIQUES198999,HENRIQUES1990511}.
+In the second case, we merge Newtonian Fermion-Boson Stars (FBS) \cite{Alvarez_Rios_2023}, that is, stationary solutions of the Schr\"odinger-Newton-Euler system of equations, which are the Newtonian version of the stationary solutions of Einstein's equations sourced by a complex scalar field minimally coupled to a perfect fluid \cite{HENRIQUES198999,HENRIQUES1990511}.

-We find that the nearly universal core mass fraction reported in \cite{Schwabe:2016} reflects the scaling properties of equilibrium configurations.
+We find that the nearly universal final-to-initial core mass ratio reported in \cite{Schwabe:2016} reflects the scaling properties of equilibrium configurations.
 In the absence of self-interaction, the solitonic cores obey a mass-radius relation $r_c \propto 1/M_c$, implying an equilibrium energy scaling $E \propto -M_c^3$, which leads to a universal merger fraction.
 When a quartic self-interaction is included, the additional interaction energy modifies the effective mass scaling of equilibrium configurations, shifting the retained core fraction so that repulsive interactions drive the system toward a regime closer to $E \propto -M_c^2$ and increase the mass retention, whereas attractive interactions trigger mass loss.
 In contrast, when an ideal gas component is present, the coupling is only gravitational and the gas remains more spatially extended than the bosonic core, and its effects reduce to reshaping the background potential without altering the intrinsic cubic scaling of the bosonic component.
 These energetic scaling arguments provide a unified interpretation of the numerical trends observed in the simulations.

-Our results extend the results in \cite{Schwabe:2016} related to the merger relation of initial vs final cored mass, into the regimes of self-interaction and coupling to the effects of a gravitationally coupled ideal gas.
+Our results extend those in \cite{Schwabe:2016} related to the merger relation of initial vs final core mass, into the regimes of self-interaction and coupling to the effects of a gravitationally coupled ideal gas.
 They offer insight into how core condensation and mass loss proceed in more complex environments, and contribute to refined models of core--halo structure and evolution in bosonic dark matter structures.

 The paper is organized as follows.
 In Section \ref{sec:self-interaction} we present the case of mergers of solitons with self-interaction, in Section \ref{sec:ideal-gas} the merger of FBS and in Section \ref{sec:conclusions} we draw some conclusions.